RBD: Legacy

 RBD was one of the most important phenomenons of Latin pop culture in the 2000s despite their short transition into the music scene.
 The cultural phenomenon led by the soap opera Rebelde and the pop group, accompanied by advertising strategies from 2004 to 2009, resulted in recognition from a young audience who followed the career of the group, leaving a legacy of six studio albums, two TV series and multiple awards.
-On March 2, 2007, photos of Chávez marrying a Canadian BJ Murphy were leaked, and the singer spoke about this in a statement, officially coming out.
+On 2 March 2007, photos of Chávez marrying a Canadian BJ Murphy were leaked, and the singer spoke about this in a statement, officially coming out.
 He became the first openly gay Mexican international singer.
-October 4 was selected as RBD World Day, in honor of the day Rebelde was released in Mexico.
+4 October was selected as RBD World Day, in honor of the day Rebelde was released in Mexico.

 Fundación Sálvame

 In February 2006, thousands of RBD fans in Brazil attended an event where the six members signed merchandise and performed some of their songs.
 After the event concluded, a white van that was thought to contain the group was spotted leaving the area.
 Due to this, thousands of people ran in excitement and in the commotion, 43 people were injured and three others were killed.
 Later during their Celestial tour, the group spoke about the incident and stated "It is something that struck us all.
 No one would tell us what happened until we were on our way back to Mexico, and to know that your fans were killed at your event is a horrible feeling because you think 'Wow, they were there to see me and because of that they’re gone now' it’s such an indescribable feeling and we can’t explain how heartbroken we are".
 The group later confirmed they had met and spoken with the families of the victims.

-The Mexican group RBD launched "Fundación Sálvame" ("Save Me Foundation", named after one of their songs) to help street children, which began on May 1, 2006.
+RBD launched "Fundación Sálvame" ("Save Me Foundation", named after one of their songs) to help street children, which began on 1 May 2006.
 The foundation serves Mexico, Brazil, and Spain.